georgelviv/icp2d/README.md

 ```

 ## Usage
-To use the ICP (Iterative Closest Point) algorithm for aligning 2D point clouds, you can call the icp function, which calculates the transformation between two sets of 2D points (`source` and `target`).
+To use the ICP algorithm for aligning 2D point clouds, you can call the icp function, which calculates the transformation between two sets of 2D points (`source` and `target`).

 ```typescript
 import { icp, Point } from 'icp2d';